tmopencell/tmopencell.github.io/index.md

 - [Make Things Float With Ultrasound](https://spectrum.ieee.org/geek-life/hands-on/how-to-make-things-float-with-ultrasound).
 Ths project is based on work from the Drinkwater labs and I think it would (maybe?) have some application in biology apart from looking cool (maybe.?).
 You can [buy a kit for 70$](https://www.makerfabs.com/index.php?route=product/product&product_id=508) so hope to have a go soon.

+- [Chi.bio](https://chi.bio) is an incredible chemostat and is just breathtakingly well engineered.
+I would like to build it (among others things) to get a deeper understandin of surface mount components and pcb design.

+-[OpenKnit](https://hackaday.com/2014/02/20/openknit-the-open-source-knitting-machine/) looks like a very useful tool at the borders of tech and fashion (also great videos).
+It is a 2D knitting machine and the [build instructions](https://github.com/g3rard/OpenKnit) look very thorough and it is very affordable as well.
+Would like to collaborate with a fashion designer (especially if interested in knitwear) on this.
+Please reach out if it interests you!!

 ### Bit of Background
 ---

 **Biography:**

 I am founder/director at [OpenCell](https://opencell.bio) London, where we build biotech labs in shipping containers.
 Prior to this I had founded another biotech [Cell-Free Technology](https://cell-free.tech) where we developed tools for high throughput protein analysis.